TochukwuEze/Opensea-NFT-project/README.md

 # Opensea-NFT-project
-Opensea NFT project with sanity and thirdweb
+ Opensea-NFT-project with sanity and thirdweb